 This revolutionised the way that Medieval people began to think of buildings.
 Architecture was no longer just functional – it began to have merit and meaning in its own right.

 Increasingly ambitious and ornate designs of church, cathedral and castle came to be built.
 Rivalry and competition drew different groups of builders to conceive and construct grander and more decorative designs, for the glory of the Christian region.

-How “The Modern Style” Became to Be Associated With Barbarians: A Quick History of Gothic Architecture
+Bonus Round!
+A Quick History of Gothic Architecture

 Gothic architecture revolutionised the appearance of Mid-Medieval buildings.
 Do remember though, that ‘gothic’ is actually a retrospective term.
 It wouldn’t have been used in Medieval times.

 This style of architecture was, back then, called the “Modern Style”, and it was a revolutionary influence for all castles, churches and palaces in Europe.

 The style originally became popular in France from the 1150s, and spread with surprising speed across the whole of Europe.

 Some 300 years later, in the 1450s, this style began to go out of fashion.
 Renaissance architects, the new vogue, started to pour scorn upon this style of architecture.

 They derided it as being old-fashioned and uncouth, because it was fantastical, exaggerated and daring.
 Their Renaissance style was classical, solid, pure, and symmetrical.

 To express their scorn, the Renaissance architects actually coined the term ‘gothic architecture’.